appdynamicsdh/aws-ecs-monitoring-extension/README.md

 ## Installation

-1. Run 'mvn clean install' from aws-ec2-monitoring-extension (skip this step if you want to use the version in the root of this repository)
+1. Run 'mvn clean install' from aws-ecs-monitoring-extension (skip this step if you want to use the version in the root of this repository)
-2. Copy and unzip AWSEC2Monitor-\<version\>.zip from 'target' directory (or use the version in the root of this repository) into \<machine_agent_dir\>/monitors/
+2. Copy and unzip AWSECSMonitor-\<version\>.zip from 'target' directory (or use the version in the root of this repository) into \<machine_agent_dir\>/monitors/
-3. Edit config.yaml file in AWSEC2Monitor/conf and provide the required configuration (see Configuration section)
+3. Edit config.yaml file in AWSECSMonitor/conf and provide the required configuration (see Configuration section)
 4. Restart the Machine Agent.

 ## Configuration